Radwanbaba13/MovieRecommenderSystem/README.md

 ## Model Design
 ### Class of Models
 We plan to use recommender system models to recommend movies to different user profiles.
 The selected class of models includes:
-- *Collaborative Filtering Model*: Recommends items based on user-item interactions and similarities between users or items.
+- *Collaborative Filtering Model*: Collaborative filtering models recommend items based on user-item interactions and similarities between users or items.
+It uses past user data to make recommendations and helps understand user-movie relations.
+It may provide more diverse recommendations.
-- *Content-Based Filtering Model*: Recommends items similar to those that a user has liked or interacted with based on item attributes.
+- *Content-Based Filtering Model*: Content-based filtering models recommend items similar to those that a user has liked or interacted with based on item attributes.
+It connects movies that a user has liked in the past to other ones within the same category.
+This helps match the movies to the user’s personal preferences and interests.

 ### Algorithms
 The algorithms to be applied include:
-- *Matrix Factorization*: Decomposes the user-item matrix to recommend movies based on user preferences.
+- *Matrix Factorization*: Given the user dataset, we can build a user-item matrix.
+Matrix factorization will then decompose the large into two, one for users and one for movies.
+The model can then learn different patterns and recommend movies based on the preferences of different users.
-- *Decision Trees*: Classifies and predicts user preferences based on movie attributes.
+- *Decision Trees*: Decision trees was chosen as the algorithm for our Content-Based Filtering Algorithm.
+Decision trees help classify and predict user preferences based on movie attributes.
+It would help us understand which movie attribute is the most influential such as genre or language etc.

 ### Model Comparison
 We will compare the performance of the algorithms using metrics such as accuracy, precision, recall, and F1-score.
 The comparison will provide insights into the strengths and weaknesses of each algorithm.